 Health Practice Associates is a non-profit Community Interest Company (CIC) registered in England and Wales, company number 10830551 and is regulated by the Information Commissioner's Office and the Office of the Regulator of Community Interest Companies.
 All assets are owned by the public interest and currently all members of the panel and executive team are voluntary.

 HPA improves accountability for non-statutory regulated clinicians.
 Displaying qualifications and professional development, as well as highlight those who fail to meet acceptable standards preserving role autonomy for safe practising clinicians.
 Registrants can create and store reflective practices in their online portfolio making use of HPA templates.
 We continue to introduce new features and facilities to support our registrants in developing their CPD.

 Public access to the HPA UK Register is free.
 This includes limited visibility of registrant statuses and other basic information.

-Membership carries a nominal monthly fee, where Identity and certificates of registrants are checked and verified by key partners and a high grade ID card is issued.
-Level 3 which in addition to level 2 includes an annual key skills updates at an approved training centre.
+Membership carries a nominal monthly fee, where identity and certificates of registrants are checked and checked and verified and a high grade ID card is issued.
 Profiles host personal information, evidence of training, clinical qualifications, further learning, reflective practices and use of the CPD tool in the “My Portfolio” section.
 Profile access will also include the ability to receive and respond to NHS and other organisation issued action plans with overdue prompt feature.

 This level of access is privileged and if granted carries strict rules relating to the responsible use of associated registrants' data.
 We also need monies to function, in part from Member subscriptions.
 We have 4 Bands, based on self-declared industry related turnover which can be found via the organisation registration page.
 Organisations will